 Having the prints and postcards all in square format means that the images work well alongside each other.
 I have more photos to print after last week too.

 Update: here it is…

-This is a very rough copy, out together temporarily in one of the original Terry albums.
-It was a way for me to see how the photos looked alongside one another, what size paper I would need, and it confirmed that to me that it needs to be white.
+This is a very rough copy, put together temporarily in one of the original Terry albums.
+The paper is messy and the wrong size and colour, but I wanted to get an intuition for how it would feel to use Terry’s book.
+It was also a way for me to see how the photos looked alongside one another, what size paper I would need, and it confirmed that to me that it needs to be white.
 Also I’m wondering whether to include any (more) ‘memorabilia’.
 There is a spread which I most likely won’t include in the final dummy book – the one with the burnt out car on the left.
 These may have worked well at a smaller size but as they stand they really don’t fit with the other images included.